gaba-bouliva/weather_app/README.md

 ## Features

-List the features of your application or follow the template.
-Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv) and as a submission to [TheOdinProject](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).
 Both challenges had as exercise to build a weather application to complete the given user stories

 - User can see city weather as default, preferably my current location